s17n/WorkflowScripts/README.md

-This project contains some scripts which I use for in my daily workflows.
+This project contains some scripts which I use in my daily workflows.

 - tag-file-with-frontmost-app
 - copy-file-path-as-markdown-link